 I hope that my unbiased, honest account of my experience might help other women considering this huge change and give you the confidence to make the best decision for you.
 I have looked back on my own personal diary for this information so you get a true idea of how I felt at the time!

-The day before the operation
+The day before the breast implant removal

 Many times I had been tempted to back out, but today I was fully ready to cancel and looked into whether this would be possible.

 As I was having the procedure done on the NHS, and felt so grateful, I felt I couldn’t back out now and waste their time.
 I was panicking.
 I told myself that if the result was horrendous and I looked deformed, I could always pay for further surgery to correct them.

 Choosing a post surgical bra for after implant removal